Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 The Attribution plugin tracks all campaigns, regardless of whether the user is at the start of a session.

 Set the `resetSessionOnNewCampaign` option to `true` to cause the user’s session to be reset when a new campaign is detected.
-The session isn't reset in the case where the referrer is just a different subdomain of the implementer’s site.
+The session isn't reset in the case where the referrer is just a different subdomain of your site.

 ##### Page View Enrichment Plugin